By Naddya Wagner

 Try to get to the main building of Sofia University, founded in 1888.
 Right next to it, in the “St. Kliment Ohridski” underpass. you’ll find the Tourist Information Center.
 Grab a map and start exploring.

 - The Parliament building, with the bronze statue of the Tsar Liberator on horseback

 - Alexander Nevsky Cathedral, with its golden domes and marble pillars

 - St. Sofia Church and its underground necropolis, which dates back to the sixth century

 - The archaeological excavations of the ancient Serdica city walls, also dating back to the sixth century.

 Serdica was Sofia’s name in Roman times, whose history emerged when the subway was built in 2010.
 Bulldozers clearing earth for the metro found staggering remains 2000 years old beneath the ground.

 At the Serdica ruins, you’ll see examples of great religious diversity, with houses of worship of several religions.
 The Eastern Orthodox St. Nedelya Cathedral is at one end of the excavation site and the Banya Bashi Mosque at the other.
 The Sofia Synagogue and the modern building of the St. Joseph Catholic Church are a block away.

-Nearby, you’ll also find the colourful building of the Central Bath.
+Nearby, you’ll also find the colorful building of the Central Mineral Bath.
 It now hosts the History Museum of Sofia.
 The collection is impressive, but the building’s interior even more so.
 When was the last time you saw an exhibition of icons displayed in what used to be a therapeutic pool?